ITIF Logo

 May 6, 2024

-Fact of the Week: US Export Controls Reduce Foreign Direct Investment in the US by 13 Percent
+Fact of the Week: US Export Controls Reduce Foreign Direct Investment in the United States by 13 Percent

 A recent working paper suggests that trade and technology restrictions in the U.S. not only reduce consumer welfare and exports, but also negatively influence other indicators such as foreign investment due to declines in associated technology transfer.